Overview of Messaging App for eCommerce

-Rather than going through a website, customers can now shop through apps such as Facebook Messenger or Apple Messages.
+Rather than going through a website, customers can now shop through messaging apps such as Facebook Messenger or Apple Messages.

 The conversation, via a chatbot or an agent, makes it possible to obtain personalized recommendations, information on products, services and even to complete the payment.

 As more and more companies offer this type of conversational experience, customers have increasing expectations, which will become widespread for all their purchases.

 What Messaging Apps should be Preferred for Businesses?

 Messaging has changed the way we communicate in our daily lives and is also becoming an essential communication channel between companies and customers.

 More than just a communication channel, messaging through chatbots now provides an interactive shopping experience.